Coronavirus Update: Video surfaces allegedly showing large Chicago party violating social distancing guidelines; Pritzker responds

 "I want to remind everyone that by doing that, by standing together, not social distancing, many people not wearing masks, you're literally putting everyone around you in danger.
 You are," Gov. Pritzker said.
 "They are putting you in danger.
 And very importantly, all of those people are putting their families and their friends who are not there with them in danger, because COVID-19 works like this.
 First, you are asymptomatic.
 You are a carrier, and you might feel just fine, and you'll go home, you'll feel fine, and you might give it to people at home.
 You'll see your friends, you'll feel fine.
 You'll give it to your friends or more, and then you are a spreader of COVID-19."

-In the video, people are standing shoulder to shoulder listening to music.
-Some attendants are wearing masks.
+In the video, dozens of people are seen packed shoulder to shoulder inside what is believed to be a Chicago home.
+While some guests are wearing masks, most are not.

+The Facebook Live video was recorded around midnight Saturday, and it's gone viral with over 1 million views already.

+Chicago police issued a statement about the social media video, saying they are away of its existence.
+But the department hasn't been able to pinpoint the location of the party, even though toward the end of the video someone appears to yell that police are on the way.

 "We are aware of a video circulating on social media depicting a large house party inside of an alleged Chicago residence.
 While we cannot authenticate the nature or location of the gathering, we want to remind everyone of the social distancing requirements in place.
 CPD will disperse crowds in violation of social distancing requirements, and if necessary, issue citations or as a last resort, enforce via arrest," a CPD spokesman said.